 Make plenty of food available throughout the party but check in before the party if there are dietary restrictions (religious reasons or personal choice).
 Also, having some entertainment (games/disco) planned is useful so the bar is not the focal point all evening.

 Remember, not everyone drinks so have lots of non-alcoholic options/water available and watch out for the younger employees – under 18s should not be drinking!

 What about the managers?

-Your managers need to manage themselves at the party too – making promises about promotions or salary could be deemed binding, so you to advise them to not ‘talk shop’ at the party – that is not the time or place!
+Your managers need to manage themselves at the party too – making promises about promotions or salary could be deemed binding, so you should advise them to not ‘talk shop’ at the party; it’s not the time or place!

 What happens at the end of the night?

 You have a duty of care to your staff so you need to consider the travel arrangements.
-Before the party, remind your staff not to drink and drive; consider if you can lay transport on for staff; or think about ending the event before local public transport stops for the night.
-As a minimum , you should encourage staff to think about their own arrangements home and provide numbers of local cab firms which could be booked by staff in advance.
+Before the party, remind your staff not to drink and drive.
+Consider if you can lay transport on for staff, or think about ending the event before local public transport stops for the night.
+As a minimum, you should encourage staff to think about their own arrangements home and provide numbers of local cab firms that could be booked by staff in advance.

 The morning after the night before…